jooo-lee/webpack-template/README.md

 # Webpack Template Repository

-Setup code for webpack, with ESLint and Prettier installed.
+Setup code for webpack, with ESLint and Prettier included.